 - The page will be generated dynamically and sent to the browser for rendering.

 This is how the complete system works.
-No files are stored in HTML.
-The HTML files are generated automatically by PHP scripts after getting data from the database.
+They store no files in HTML and all files are generated automatically using PHP after getting data from the database.

 Where Are WordPress Posts Stored in SQL?